1337hero/faster-chat/README.md

 **Faster Chat** is built on these principles:

-- **Privacy-First**: Your data lives in your browser.
-Server is optional.
+- **Self-Hosted**: Your data stays on your server.
+No cloud dependencies.
 - **Provider-Agnostic**: Never locked into a single AI vendor.
 - **Minimal Runtime**: 3KB Preact, no SSR overhead, instant responses.
 - **Offline-Capable**: Run completely offline with local models.